ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+h this moldering canopy

+Once shone the bright and busy eye ;

+But stare not at the dismal void ;

+If social Love that eye employed,

+If with no lawless fire it gleamed,

+But through the dews of kindness beamed,
+That eye shall be forever bright

+When stars and suns are sunk in night.

+Within this hollow cavern hung

+The ready, swift, and tuneful tongue.

+If falsehood’s honey it disdained,

-re it could not praise, was chained ;
+And where it could not praise, was chained ;
 If bold in Virtue’s cause it spoke,

 Yet gentle Concord never broke—